gabeclass/root_conda_forge_pres/root_conda_forge.md

 * Discussions began at the ROOT users workshop in Sarajevo, 2018
 * Chris Burr built the first Linux ROOT 6.14.06 package for Conda-forge
-    * He now is a Conda-forge admin, and is involved in many packages
+    * He now has merge rights in staged-recipes, and is involved in many packages
 * macOS was added soon after
     * Large number of improvements and fixes based on user feedback
 * Release of 6.16.00 was only a few days after official release